lowlighter/metrics/source/plugins/core/README.md

 ### Using pull requests

-Use `config_output: pull-request` to make the action open a new pull request and push changes from the same run on it.
+Use `output_action: pull-request` to make the action open a new pull request and push changes from the same run on it.

 The last step should use either `pull-request-merge`, `pull-request-squash` or `pull-request-rebase` to merge changes to `committer_branch`.